- City of Bellaire

 All development in the City of Bellaire must obtain all necessary permits.
 Contact the City of Bellaire's Development Services Department at 713-662-8230 for advice before you build, fill, or otherwise develop.
 The Zoning Ordinance, Flood Damage Prevention Ordinance, and the International Building Codes have special provisions regulating construction and other developments within floodplains.
 Without these provisions, flood insurance through the National Flood Insurance Program (NFIP) would not be available to property owners in the City of Bellaire.
 Any development in the floodplain without a permit is illegal - such activity should be reported to the Development Services Department.

-Substantial Improvement Requirements
+Substantial Improvement and Substantial Damage

 What is substantial damage?
 Substantial damage means damage of any origin sustained by a building or structure when the cost of restoring the building to its pre-damaged condition would equal or exceed 50% of the market value of the building before the damage occurred.
 Substantial damage is determined regardless of the actual repair work performed.